 What are dentures?

 Dentures refer to the artificial replacement for missing natural teeth.
-They can either be partial, like flipper teeth, or full, depending on whether they replace all the teeth on the upper or the lower gum line or just a few of them.
+They can either be partial, like flipper teeth, or full, depending on whether they replace all the teeth or just a few of them.
 You will also have the option of removable dentures vs. implant-supported dentures.
 We have an entire article about these differences, but for a summary check out the table below:

 Regardless of the type of denture you decide to use, whether flexible partial dentures, or implant dentures, experts in restorative dentistry will design your dentures specifically to fit your mouth, both in size and appearance.